DanMcInerney/LANs.py/README.md

 python LANs.py
 ```

-Because there's no -ip option this will arp scan the network, compare it to a live running promiscuous capture, and list all the clients on the network including their Windows netbios names along with how many data packets they're sending. so you can immediately target the active ones.
+Because there's no -ip option this will ARP scan the network, compare it to a live running promiscuous capture, and list all the clients on the network including their Windows netbios names along with how many data packets they're sending. so you can immediately target the active ones.
 The ability to capture data packets they send is very dependent on physical proximity and the power of your network card. then you can Ctrl-C and pick your target which it will then ARP spoof.
 Simple target identification and ARP spoofing.

-### Passive harvesting usage:
+### Passive harvesting:

 ``` shell
 python LANs.py -u -d -p -ip 192.168.0.10